It is defined as reducing the size of red blood cells below normal levels.

 Your doctor may recommend that you take iron and vitamin C supplements.
 Iron will help treat anemia, while vitamin C will help increase your body’s ability to absorb iron.

 Your doctor will focus on diagnosing and treating the cause of blood loss if acute or chronic blood loss causes or contributes to microcytic anemia.
-Women with iron deficiency in severe periods may be prescribed hormone therapy, such as birth control pills.
+Women with iron deficiency in painful periods may be prescribed hormone therapy, such as birth control pills.

 In very severe cases, untreated microcytic anemia can become dangerous.
 It can cause tissue hypoxia.
 This is when the tissue is deprived of oxygen.
 It can cause complications that include: